ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 Okay so what the hell is a container namespace?
 Well, look at it as a little application with its own file structure.
 The container namespace defines this file structure. `config` is not a special key, it's just a name we assign to a file that should be accessible in your container files/scripts.

+Now we have to parse the main file.

 ```php
 $namespace->parse(__DIR__ . '/app.ctn');
 ```

-Now we have to parse the main file.
-All parsed data is now assigned to our namespace instance.
+All parsed data (servies, parameters) is now assigned to our namespace instance.

 Read more about this here: [Container Namepsace](docs://@todo/)